-The Lindsborg Community Hospital Radiology Department offers state-of-the-art services for urgent care, emergency, inpatient and outpatient care.
+The Lindsborg Community Hospital Radiology Department offers state-of-the-art services for emergency, inpatient and outpatient care.
 These services provide valuable information for patients and medical providers.
 The Radiology staff is on-call 24 hours a day, 365 days a year.
-Radiology exams are scheduled weekdays and performed as ordered by a physician, walk-ins are welcome.
+Radiology exams are scheduled weekdays and performed as ordered by a physician, walk-ins are welcome for many exams.
 To schedule an exam, call 785-227-3308, ext 185.

 Radiology staff members are Radiology Director Anna Anderson, RT(R), RDMS, RVT; Jodie Miller, RT(R), RDMS, RVT, RDCS; and Jerry Hall, RT(R).